coder14159/olive/README.md

 # `Olive`

 The Olive library provides tools which implement inter-process communication between a producer process and one or more consumers on a single machine using named shared memory.
-The relevant tools in Olive are prefixed by **SPMC** (single producer/multiple consumers).
+On fast paths, synchronisation utilises lock-free atomic algorithms.
+The relevant tools in Olive are prefixed with **SPMC** (single producer/multiple consumers).

 The goal of the project is to enable a producer process to send messages, with a zero message drop guarantee, to one or more consumers while holding latencies as low as possible and to support high throughput.

-An example use case for this software could be distributing data between micro services with a zero message drop guarantee.
+An example use case for this software could be distributing data between micro services.

-Shared memory implementations of producer/consumer based around **boost::lockfree::spsc_queue** (**SPSC**) executables is also implemented to provide a comparison for the SPMC code.
+A shared memory implementations of producer/consumer based around **boost::lockfree::spsc_queue** (**SPSC**) executables is also implemented to provide a comparison for the SPMC code.

 To build, unit test and generate performance test data see [build and test the Olive binaries](./README-build-test.md).